 Dynamometer test facilities: The dynamometers at the NWTC allow businesses to test drivetrains with a capacity rating of up to 5 MW.

 Structural test facilities: Results from the blade tests conducted at the NWTC help industry partners verify and improve new blade designs, analyze blade structural properties, and improve their manufacturing processes.

 Field test sites: Manufacturers can install their full-scale wind turbines on the NWTC's field test sites to test their turbine's performance in extreme conditions.

 Advanced controls research turbines: Two 600-kW Westinghouse utility-scale turbines on the campus allow researchers to test new control schemes and equipment in order to better reduce loads on wind turbine components.

-Scaled Wind Farm Technology Facility (SWiFT): SWiFT is designed to perform studies to enhance the efficiency of wind farms in fields including wake-induced loads, wake energy loss, advanced rotor development, turbine control in wind farms, and advanced sensing.
+Scaled Wind Farm Technology Facility (SWiFT): The Energy Department Sandia National Laboratories' SWiFT Facility located at Texas Tech University in Lubbock, Texas, is designed to perform studies to enhance the efficiency of wind farms in fields, including wake-induced loads, wake energy loss, advanced rotor development, turbine control in wind farms, aero-acoustic mitigation, and advanced sensing.